sbatururimi/nutch-test/README.md

 ### Installing Chrome Driver

-This is an option when not using Selenium.
+This is an option when not using Selenium HUB.

 1) Install Chrome browser:
 * edit sources.list